phil88530/Simple-Email-Subscription/readme.txt

 3. what profile page looks like in widget demo3.png

 == Changelog ==
+= 2.2 =
+* added unsubscribe email content modifiable in the widget pannel
+* added email subscription description modifiable in the widget pannel

 = 2.1 =
 * allow user to enable/disable category subscription